 .
 With both options, you may be able to transfer an eligible number to us.

 Find out how to cancel service or remove a line from your account

 Manage account for a deceased loved one

-Losing a loved one is never easy.
-We want to help you make changes to their account as quickly as possible, so you can attend to other matters.
-If someone close to you has passed away, and you have the required info, you have options to close their account, keep the same mobile number under a different AT&T account, or transfer the number to another provider.
+Losing a loved one isn't easy.
+We want to help you make changes to their account as soon as possible so you can focus on other matters.
+If someone close to you has passed away, and you have the required info as listed below, you have a few options.

 Here’s what to know about managing a deceased loved one’s line or account:

 How to make changes to a deceased person’s account

 - We don't charge early termination fees (or other cancellation fees) for the deceased person’s line of service.